 You can ask the court to order the organisation to put things right – for example to:

 - disclose the information that you have requested

-It is also important to be aware that there is no legal aid available for this kind of court application, so you would have to fund the case yourself which could be costly.
+There's no legal aid available for this kind of court application so you would have to fund the case yourself, which could be costly.
 That’s why you should always get specialist legal advice from a solicitor before making an application to court.

 - See Useful contacts for more information on finding a solicitor.

 - The ICO website has further information which you may also find useful.